Asklepiad/Non_canonical_start_codons_evolution/README.md

 ## Structure of repository
 > Data

 All data for reproducing our investigation and json file for test run are situated in the `data` folder.
-You can read a more detailed description of the folder content in the `data` folder [readme]()  (*in development*).
+You can read a more detailed description of the folder content in the `data` folder [readme](./data/README.md)  (*in development*).

 > Scripts

 Conda environment creator for pipeline, master script, all components of pipeline, some additional scripts and requirements file are located in the `scripts` folder.
-You can read a more detailed description of the folder content in the `scripts` folder [readme]()  (*in development*).
+You can read a more detailed description of the folder content in the `scripts` folder [readme](./scripts/README.md)  (*in development*).

 > Test output

-The test running on *Salinibacter ruber* results are situated in the `test output` folder (*in development*).
-You can read a more detailed description of the folder content in  the `test output` folder [readme]()  (*in development*).
+The test running on *Salinibacter ruber* results are situated in the `output_example` folder (*in development*).
+You can read a more detailed description of the folder content in  the `output_example` folder [readme](./output_example/README.md)  (*in development*).

 > Illustrations

 The images for illustrating the repositry's readme files are located in the `illustrations` folder (*in development*).
-You can read a more detailed description of the folder content in  the `illustrations` folder [readme]()  (*in development*).
+You can read a more detailed description of the folder content in  the `illustrations` folder [readme](./illustrations/README.md)  (*in development*).

 ## Introduction